readium/webpub-manifest/modules/transitions.md

 # Transitions

+The Transitions Module defines transition effects that may appear between resources in a Divina publication.

+### transitionForward, transitionBackward

 In the reading order of a publication, Link Objects <strong class="rfc">may</strong> contain the following additional properties:

 | Key   | Semantics | Type     | Values    |